haudren/scripts/README.md

 Contents
 --------
-* [VIM][http://www.vim.org/]: I know, I still use pyflakes.
+* [VIM][vim]: I know, I still use pyflakes.
 I also use some of [Damien Conway's tricks][dconway] to make my life better.
-* [XMonad][http://xmonad.org/]: The only thing here is that I use two configs, one for single-monitor setup and one for dual monitor setup, along with a bunch of custom executables.
+* [XMonad][xmonad]: The only thing here is that I use two configs, one for single-monitor setup and one for dual monitor setup, along with a bunch of custom executables.
-* [Oh-My-Zsh][http://ohmyz.sh/]: Guilty as charged, I love Oh-My-Zsh, especially with a custom theme.
+* [Oh-My-Zsh][ohmyzsh]: Guilty as charged, I love Oh-My-Zsh, especially with a custom theme.

 Install
 -------